9th Wisconsin Infantry Regiment

 The 9th Wisconsin Infantry Regiment was a volunteer infantry regiment that served in the Union Army during the American Civil War.
+The regiment is informally known as the "German Regiment" on account of its high enlistment of German recruits, primarily from Milwaukee.

 Service

 The 9th Wisconsin Infantry Regiment was raised at Milwaukee, Wisconsin, and mustered into Federal service October 26, 1861.
 It consisted predominantly of recent immigrants from German-speaking countries.